Self-similarity in cubic blocks of $\mathcal R$-operators: Introduction

 \subsection{What is done in this paper}

-As we have already said, we consider here one of the simplest kinds of $\mathcal R$-operators---``permutation-type''.
+As we have already said, we consider here one of the simplest kinds of $\mathcal R$-operators---``basis-induced''.
 In contrast with Hietarinta's work~\cite{Hietarinta}, where he gave a classification of such operators satisfying some $n$-simplex equations, we do not, however, require them to satisfy any specific equations.

-Below, \begin{itemize}\itemsep 0pt \item in Section~\ref{s:g}, generalities are recalled about permutation-type $\mathcal R$-operators obtained from linear transformations, \item in Section~\ref{s:2d}, we consider a two-dimen\-sional toy example of our theory, \item in Section~\ref{s:3d}, we consider a decomposition of a (three-dimen\-sional) $p\times p\times p$ block of $\mathcal R$-operators related to a $3\times 3$ matrix with entries in a field of characteristic~$p$, \item in Section~\ref{s:3dd}, we specify the mentioned decomposition for the case $p=2$.
-We make a ``general position'' assumption used in Section~\ref{s:3d} exact; we write out explicit formulas for the spin transformation and do an important observation that they work also in a more general case where matrix entries belong not just to a finite field, but to a commutative algebra; we study two specific cases of iterative block making, or ``evolution'', as we call it, \item in Section~\ref{s:4d}, we show how some specific commutative algebras allow us to calculate even four-dimen\-sional statistical quantities using a proper version of ``three-dimen\-sional'' methods of Section~\ref{s:3dd}, \item finally, in Section~\ref{s:d}, we discuss our results and possible directions of future research. \end{itemize}
+Below, \begin{itemize}\itemsep 0pt \item in Section~\ref{s:g}, generalities are recalled about basis-induced $\mathcal R$-operators obtained from linear transformations, \item in Section~\ref{s:2d}, we consider a two-dimen\-sional toy example of our theory, \item in Section~\ref{s:3d}, we consider a decomposition of a (three-dimen\-sional) $p\times p\times p$ block of $\mathcal R$-operators related to a $3\times 3$ matrix~$A$ with entries in a field of characteristic~$p$, \item in Section~\ref{s:3dd}, we specify the mentioned decomposition for the case $p=2$.
+We write out explicit formulas for the spin transformation and do an important observation that they work also in a more general case where matrix~$A$ entries belong not just to a finite field, but to a commutative algebra; we study two specific cases of iterative block making, or ``evolution'', as we call it, \item in Section~\ref{s:4d}, we show how some specific commutative algebras allow us to calculate even four-dimen\-sional statistical quantities using a proper version of ``three-dimen\-sional'' methods of Section~\ref{s:3dd}, \item in Section~\ref{s:w}, we demonstrate how to introduce non-trivial Boltzmann weights into the theory, in such way that self-similarity holds for them as well.
+This is done on a few specific examples, and involves a study of what can be called `most symmetric probability distributions', \item finally, in Section~\ref{s:d}, we discuss our results and possible directions of future research. \end{itemize}